 - Egypt has entered into double taxation treaties with more than 45 countries.

 - The Corporate Tax Rate in Egypt was reduced and unified to 22.5% on August 12th 2015.
 This excludes profits realized from the exploration and production of oil and gas which still stands at 40.55%.

 For all amounts earned below EGP 6500 no taxation is deducted.
 For all other amounts, the following rates apply:

 On September 7th 2016 the Egyptian government implemented a fully-fledged VAT scheme which replaced the general sales tax regime which was previously in place.
 The law which sets this out is Law no. 67 of 2016, which has taken the place of the General Sales Tax Law no 11 of 1991.
 Today, a standard tax rate of 14% applies to most goods and services.

 Investment Guarantees and Incentives Law

 This law puts a number of new amendments into effect with the aim of facilitating investment significantly within the country.

-50% discount on costs of the investment projects in the areas indicated below, if established in the developing geographical areas (Sector A).
-30% discount on the costs of investment projects in the same fields if established in developed geographical areas (Sector 2).
-The Executive Regulations shall define ‘investment costs’, the geographical scope of the two sectors and the terms and conditions to which the special incentives shall be applied.
+50% discount on the costs of investment projects in the areas indicated below, if established in developing geographical areas.
+30% discount on the costs of investment projects in the fields listed below, if established in developed geographical areas.
+The Executive Regulations of the law define ‘investment costs’, the geographical scope of the two sectors, and the terms and conditions to which the special incentives shall be applied.